QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_1.rst

 ==================================================================

-This notebook constructs generalizations of Barro’s classic 1979 :cite:`Barro1979` model of tax smoothing
+This lecture constructs generalizations of Barro’s classic 1979 :cite:`Barro1979` model of tax smoothing

 Our generalizations are adaptations of extensions of